Bremmster/FruitBax/README.md

 ## Description of CI/CD pipeline

-the default brach in the GitHub repository is 'dev'
+The default branch in the GitHub repository is 'dev' all pushes and pulls to the branch runs Actions in ```.github/workflows/dev.yml``` Pulls to 'main' branch runs Actions in ```.github/workflows/main.yml```

+AWS ElasticBeanstalk uses a webhook to the 'main' branch that triggers AWS CodePipeline and CodeBuild and deployment to an EC2 instance on eu-north-1
+The ```Buildspec.yml``` contains the information about the build process.

+Things to note in the .yml files.
+- All tests are running the 'Test' profile.
+- In the AWS pipeline, no tests are running to save time.

+## Database
+To the EC2 instance is an AWS RDS connected running a mySQL database.
+AWS predefined environment variables are used to hide the connection information from the repository.

 # API endpoints

-## Ping endpoints
+## Ping endpoint

 The Ping Controller is a simple controller used to check if the application is running.
 It has a single endpoint.

 1. `GET /ping`
    - Description: Checks if the application is running.
-   - Response: A string message "pong".
+   - Response: A string message "pong"
    - Status Codes: `200 OK` if the application is running.